This post may contain affiliate links. Please read my disclosure and privacy policy.

 It tastes great.
 Even if you’re not the biggest fan of celery or parsley, the combination of apple, lemon, and ginger will make this juice taste lightly sweet and refreshing.
 It’s almost like drinking a ginger lemonade!

 It’s nourishing.
-Research suggests that most people do not get enough nutrients from their diet alone, so juicing is a way to increase the amount of vitamins and minerals in their daily intake.
+Research suggests that most people do not get enough nutrients from their diet alone, so juicing can help increase their daily intake of vitamins and minerals.
 This is especially true when you include vegetables that you might not eat otherwise, like a huge handful of fresh parsley or a whole bunch of celery.

 It’s easy to customize.
 If you’re not a fan of lemon juice, you can substitute it with fresh lime or orange juice instead.
-You could also swap the apple for fresh pineapple or opt for a slightly lower-sugar alternative by using carrots instead.
+You could also swap the apple for fresh pineapple, or opt for a slightly lower-sugar alternative, such as carrots.
 (Carrot juice is quite sweet, too, but not as sweet as apple juice.)
 Feel free to experiment with it!

 It’s quick to prepare.
 Instead of chopping a bunch of vegetables for a salad, simply wash the vegetables you want to juice and ensure they are small enough to fit into the chute of your juicer.
 When you use a centrifugal juicer, like this one, minimal cutting is involved, and the juice is ready to drink in 5 minutes or less.
 (Clean up is pretty easy, too!)